stat545ubc-2021/mda-Kyle-Amaral/README.md

 - mda-Kyle-Amaral.Rproj contains project options and can also be used as a shortcut for opening the project directly from the file system

 ##### Milestone 1 Folder
+- README.md contains a description on what can be found in that folder

 - mda-Milestone-1.Rmd is an R markdown file that was created to contain answers to mini-data analysis Milestone 1.
 This file also includes code chunks that were used to perform some data manipulation and data visualization

 - mda-Milestone-1.md is the file that was rendered from knitting mda-Milestone-1.Rmd to a github-document file.